tanmayvijay/Boa-Classic-Nokia-inspired-Snake-Game/README.md

 <b>

 ## *Thanks for viewing my project.*
 #### This project taught me many general window handling skills (eg - Geometry of windows).
 The biggest challenge with the project was to make the snake move (head + body + tail).
-This part of code required lot of efforts figuring out the geometry of window had how to change positions on interval basis.
+This part of code required lot of efforts figuring out the geometry of window and how to change positions on interval basis.
 ##### Hope you like the efforts.

 Here's a snapshot of the game: